chaklam-silpasuwanchai/Python-for-Data-Science/0 - Reading Roadmap.md

 # Paper Reading Roadmap

 It is good to have some direction when you read deep learning papers.
 This is not a comprehensive list of history of impactful papers, but aim to keep it as short as possible, while getting you as close to the state of the art, given the time you have in your project / thesis.

+I have estimated that if you read one paper a day, it should take you only around at most a month to understand the landscape.
+Of course, you don't want to read everything but focus on what you want to work on in your thesis!

 ## Starters